 Just as our body needs physical nutrition, our soul needs metaphysical orientation – a sense of place and purpose in the world

-If we get physically lost, then even if we have the energy to move, we won’t.
-Similarly, we can become paralyzed when we are metaphysically lost.
-Suppose we lived on an island, where existed our family, our colleagues, our social circle, our whole world.
-If a tsunami drowned that island and somehow we survived, we would be utterly disoriented.
+Suppose we lived on an island, where existed our family, colleagues, social circle — our whole world.
+If a tsunami drowned that island and somehow we survived, we would be utterly disoriented, as paralyzed as if we were starving.

-We don’t recognize how important higher-level metaphysical orientation is – till lower levels of orientation are ripped away.
-Usually, we keep ourselves oriented with our various roles, routines, responsibilities and recreations.
+We don’t recognize how important higher-level metaphysical orientation is – till lower levels of orientation are lost.
+Usually, we keep ourselves oriented with various lower-level orientations such as our various roles, routines, responsibilities and recreations.
 However, such orientation doesn’t explain what our existence is ultimately meant for; it provides us no place or purpose in life’s big picture.
 When life’s upheavals steal our current sense of place and purpose – and they will, sooner or later – we will be devastatingly disoriented, as was Arjuna at the Bhagavad-gita’s start (01.30).

 Just as the Gita energized Arjuna with metaphysical orientation, it can energize us too.